FLCAC-admin/uslci-content/docs/release_info/press-release.md

 ### A Note Regarding Nomenclature

-Depending on the version of the USLCI Database and the method you use to calculate results in the past, there had always been nomenclature linking gaps.
-Now, however, these gaps have been largely addressed by aligning the Federal Elementary Flow List (FEDEFL) with FEDEFL-adapted methods.
+Depending on the version of the USLCI Database and the method you use to calculate results in the past, there have always been elementary flow nomenclature linking gaps.
+Now, however, these gaps have been largely addressed by aligning the Federal Elementary Flow List (FEDEFL) with FEDEFL-adapted methods (including TRACI).
 Being adapted to this more standardized and consistent elementary flow nomenclature system enables obtaining consistent life cycle impact assessment (LCIA) results for USLCI datasets.
-Please see the [**FEDEFL-adapted methods**](https://github.com/uslci-admin/uslci-content/wiki/FEDEFL-Adapted-LCI-&-LCIA-Methods) page on this GitHub site to download and import methods that properly link the USLCI flows to method nomenclature, associated factors, and thus, accurately capture of inventory totals and impacts.
+Please see the [**FEDEFL-adapted methods**](https://github.com/uslci-admin/uslci-content/wiki/FEDEFL-Adapted-LCI-&-LCIA-Methods) page on this GitHub site to download and import methods that properly link the USLCI flows to method nomenclature, associated factors, and thus, accurate capture of inventory totals and impacts.
 Using the FEDEFL in the inventory and making these FEDEFL-adapted methods available to the public eliminates the need for the nomenclature alignment work previously required for users not having a proprietary software license(s).

 <br>